invertase/dart_custom_lint/README.md

 That's it for defining a custom lint package!

-Let's use it in an application now.
+Let's now use it in an application.

 ### Using our custom lint package in an application